ashbb/code_review/README.md

 Code Review
 ===========
 An eBook attempting to guide newcomers through the code of the exercises used in the Ruby Programming with Shoes course.

-Mar 4th, 2009 by ashbb (Satoshi Asakawa)
+Mar 4th, 2009 by ashbb (Satoshi Asakawa) <br>
 Mar 7th, 2009 correction by citizen428 (Michael Kohl)

 Table of contents